Bhutan is the only carbon negative country in the world

 For a country that has already gained the world’s respect and attention, Bhutan has a big reputation to uphold, and luckily even bigger plans to do so.

 Other creative environmental initiatives include a partnership with Nissan to provide the country with electrical cars with the intention of eventually changing all vehicles to electric.
 The government has also started providing rural farmers with free electricity in order to lessen their dependence on wood stoves for cooking.
-Plus even more trees have been planted, last June volunteers set a world record by planting 49,672 trees in just one hours’ time.

 - Community Development